the-scouts/por/sphinx_source/chapter-7.rst

 Rule 7.2 Emergency Procedures
 -----------------------------
 a.
 All accidents to individuals or involving damage to property must be reported.
-(See Rule 7.4).
+(See :rule:`7.4`).

 b.
 In the case of an accident to an individual, a member of the party or their designate must: